Dadap area - Indonesia

 With poor conditions for the fishermen to make a living, employing them to join our cleanup team helps provide decent work, economic growth, and fighting poverty, which contributes to the UN Sustainable Development Goals 1 and 8.

 By setting up our operations in Dadap we are tackling the immense problems with plastic pollution in the area, both in the river and sea.
-We have set up storage facilities in the area for the collected plastic, and from there it's distributed and processed for recycling.
+We have set up storage facilities in the area for the collected plastic, and from there it's distributed to a waste handling facility.
 As our impact grows in Dadap our ambitions are to raise awareness in the area of proper waste handling and send a clear message to government officials to work together on a waste management solution for the community, and thereby put an end to plastic pollution in Dadap.

 Meet the nine fishermen in Dadap, who are part of the ReSea Project cleanup team.
 This is only possible thanks to your company and for our growing movement tackling the ocean plastic crisis!